-Belleisle Park is situated around 2.5 kilometres south of Ayr town centre and around 0.75 kilometres from the seafront.
+Belleisle Park is situated approximately 2.5 kilometres south of Ayr town centre and around 0.75 kilometres from the seafront.
 With its history dating back to the 18th century, the estate underwent a number of ownership changes, with each family putting their stamp on the estate.
 In 1925 Ayr Burgh Council purchased Belleisle Estate to develop it as a public park including two golf courses designed by eminent golf course designer, James Braid.
 After being requisitioned for the war effort, Belleisle Park along with its golf courses, gardens and deer park was restored, with the mansion house operating as a hotel and restaurant.

 A comprehensive restoration programme for Belleisle got underway in 2014 with South Ayrshire Council working in partnership with the National Lottery Heritage Fund.
 An extensive programme of works have been undertaken which include renovation of the Conservatory, work within the Walled Garden, installation of a new multigenerational play area and major improvements to signage, accessibility, footpaths and biodiversity within the park.
 In addition the site of the former Stables has seen a new cafe, ranger base and toilets built.
 This fully accessible Stables building features an office for park rangers, accessible public toilets, and a bespoke Changing Facility.
 The ranger service organise a variety of public events and activities as well as working with local schools and running a Conservation Volunteer Programme.
 In addition there are two Friends groups working within Belleisle.
 Visitor numbers have increased steadily and in 2018 over 200,000 visitors visited Belleisle.